Burlington, North Carolina: Parks, sports, and recreation

-The city of Burlington also operates the nearby Indian Valley Municipal Golf Course.
+The city of Burlington also operates the nearby The Valley Golf Course.

-The flagship of the Burlington Parks System, City Park offers more than 75 acres of activities for the entire family.
+The flagship of the Burlington Parks System, Burlington City Park offers more than 75 acres of activities for the entire family.
 It serves as the home of an amusement area consisting of a carousel, miniature train, boat and car ride, playground, amphitheater, baseball field, picnic shelters, and walking trails.
 A fully restored Dentzel Carousel is the highlight of the amusement area.
 As part of the National Historical Register, the carousel attracts thousands of visitors yearly.
-The Burlington Carousel Festival, is held each September in the park, except for 2018 when it was cancelled due to adverse weather conditions associated with Hurricane Florence.
-Throughout the spring and summer the park comes alive with an Easter egg hunt, a concert series, and baseball and softball tournaments.
-The park is located one mile from Downtown Burlington on South Church Street.
+The Burlington Carousel Festival, is held annually in the park.

+Burlington is home to the Burlington Boys' Choir, the oldest organization of its kind in the state.
+It was founded in 1959 and has toured widely around and outside the United States.
+Its founder, Eva Wiseman, was inspired by the Vienna Boys' Choir.

 Demographics

 2020 census

-As of the 2020 United States census, there were 57,303 people, 22,009 households, and 12,978 families residing in the city.
+As of the 2020 census, there were 57,303 people, 22,009 households, and 12,978 families residing in the city.